ratalie/ratalie/README.md

 - 👋 Hi, I’m @ratalie
-- 👀 I’m interested in future of work
+- 👀 I’m interested in future of work.
-- 🌱 I’m currently learning Laravel, Node.js and containers, as well as how to build DAOs
+- 🌱 I’m currently learning Node.js, Laravel and more about AI Models.
-- 💞️ I’m looking to collaborate on web3
+- 💞️ I’m looking to collaborate with AI.
-- 📫 How to reach me @ratalie @twitter
+- 📫 How to reach me @ratalie @x.

 <!---
 ratalie/ratalie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.